Sandwiched singularities and nearly Lefschetz fibrations: Introduction

-{\bf Acknowledgements:} We are grateful to M\'arton Beke, Andras N\'emethi, and Mark Powell for helpful conversations, and especially to Luya Wang for explaining spinal open books to us.
+{\bf Acknowledgements:} We are grateful to M\'arton Beke, Andras N\'emethi, and Mark Powell for helpful conversations, and especially to Agniva Roy and Luya Wang for explaining spinal open books to us.
+We thank Stepan Orevkov for very helpful discussions of deformation realizability of curve arrangements.
 Some of the initial discussions motivating this work took place at the conference ``New structures in low-dimensional topology'' in Budapest, July 2024 and at the workshop ``What's your trick?'' in Banff, August 2024.
 The authors discussed the final stages of this project during the Georgia Topology Conference in May 2025.
 OP has been partially supported by the NSF grant DMS 2304080.
 LS has been partially supported by NSF CAREER grant DMS 2042345 and Sloan grant FG 2021-16254.